Weyerhaeuser

-The Weyerhaeuser Company (/'wɛəhaʊzər/ WAIR-how-zər) is an American timberland company which owns nearly 12400000 acres of timberlands in the U.S., and manages an additional 14000000 acres of timberlands under long-term licenses in Canada.
+The Weyerhaeuser Company (/'wɛəhaʊzər/ WAIR-how-zər) is an American timberland company which owns approximately 10400000 acres of timberlands in the U.S., and manages an additional 14000000 acres of timberlands under long-term licenses in Canada.
 The company has manufactured wood products for over a century.
 It operates as a real estate investment trust (REIT).

 History

 In 1900, after years of successful Mississippi River-based lumber and mill operations with Frederick Denkmann and others, Frederick Weyerhäuser moved west to fresh timber areas and founded the Weyerhäuser Timber Company.
 Fifteen partners and 900000 acres of Washington timberland were involved in the founding, and the land was purchased from James J. Hill of the Great Northern Railway.
 In 1929, the company built what was then the world's largest sawmill in Longview, Washington.
 Weyerhaeuser's pulp mill in Longview, which began production in 1931, sustained the company financially during the Great Depression.
 In 1959, the company eliminated the word "Timber" from its name to better reflect its operations.
 In 1965, Weyerhaeuser built its first bleached kraft pulp mill in Canada.
 Weyerhaeuser implemented its High Yield Forestry Plan in 1967 which drew upon 30 years of forestry research and field experience.
 It called for the planting of seedlings within one year of a harvest, soil fertilization, thinning, rehabilitation of brushlands, and, eventually, genetic improvement of trees.
 In 1975 the company bought the 3,200 acres of land of the Northwest Landing and developed the town of DuPont, Washington using a New Urbanism model.

 Weyerhaeuser consolidated its core businesses in the late 1990s and ended its services in mortgage banking, personal care products, financial services, and information systems consulting.
 Weyerhaeuser also expanded into South America, Australia, and Asia.
 In 1999, Weyerhaeuser purchased MacMillan Bloedel Limited, a large Canadian forestry company.
 Then in 2002 after a protracted hostile buyout, the company acquired Willamette Industries, Inc. of Portland, Oregon.
 On August 23, 2006, Weyerhaeuser announced a deal which spun off its fine paper business to be combined with Domtar, a $3.3 billion cash and stock deal leaving Weyerhaeuser stockholders with 55 percent ownership of the new Domtar company.